 - During an ongoing job, you can reduce the number of retry attempts lower than the ongoing attempt.
 The change will take effect only after the current backup retry cycle is complete.

 For example, if you set the Automatic Retry option to 5 and the third attempt is in progress.
 Now if you change the number of the Automatic Retry attempts from 5 to 4 the change will take effect immediately.
-However, if you change the number of attempts from 5 to 3 or less, the change will take effect from the next cycle.
-This is because 2 attempts have already been made and the third is in progress.
+However, if you change the number of attempts from 5 to 3 or less, the change will take effect from the next cycle because Phoenix already makes 2 attempts and the third is in progress.

-- Any change made to the wait interval time will be reflected only if the above two conditions have been meet.
+- Any change made to the wait interval time is reflected only if the above two conditions are met.